Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

  2. Install servers, networking, cooling, electricity
  3. Create cloud services
  4. Make them accessible over the internet
-Examples:
-AWS (Amazon Web Services),

-Microsoft Azure,

-Google Cloud Platform etc.
+Examples: AWS, Microsoft Azure, Google Cloud Platform etc.

 In the cloud area… If you need a server, you can:
 1. Create it in the cloud within minutes